Jackques/Stats-Server-Viewer_v2/README-plan-for-getting-data-service.md

 3. The structure for getting the data is as follows;
     1. V Get the projects (list of strings)
     2. V Get the profiles of said projects (list of strings of each project)
-    3. Also get the keys of said projects (list of strings of each project)
+    3. V Also get the keys of said projects (list of strings of each project)
-    4. Also get the values of said keys (list of strings OR valueType (string))
+    4. V Also get the values of said keys (list of strings OR valueType (string))
     5. Also get all the queries (only the name & description) of a project (???)
+    6. Refactor logic to get projects first, profiles per project second, keys per project third and lastly list values per key which has list values last.
+This logic must go in the statsServerDataService class.
 4. Queries go in a seperate service?

 5. Queries can be retrieved/created/updated/deleted